scramjetorg/platform-docs/samples/scraping/README.md

 This is a simple and trivial example of scraping web pages.

-We scrap current time from https://www.timeanddate.com/worldclock/poland and return this as a stream.
+The scraper takes URL and CSS ID selector as input parameters and returns data every second.

+To test this please use URL: https://www.timeanddate.com/worldclock/poland and ID: `#act`.
+Scraper will connect to the website and read (scrap) the current time.
+Next, it returns this as a stream.

 ### Running